shelleywu1921/tsp/stableset/README.md

 Now try `3teeth_test_find_handle_att532` for att532.
 No violated comb

 ### SET COMB SURPLUS TO `1.5`
 You can tell how desparate I am.
 I am not even looking for violated combs!!!!!!!
+Well, call those light combs (say comb with surplus 1.5-ish)

+`notviol_test_find_handle` :

+When the number of teeth is 3, performs pretty well on att532, found a couple of light combs, and was fast too!

-Number of teeth is from 3 to 7.
+When thhe number of teeth is 5,

+Maybe we can do an interval distribution count tomorrow???